Remy Bumppo’s 2022 Season

 Gabrielle Randle-Bent (Director) is a scholar, dramaturg and director in Chicago.
 Her recent collaborations include co-directing Court Theatre’s production of The Tragedy of Othello The Moor of Venice with Charles Newell and co-directing an adaptation of Eve L. Ewing’s 1919 for Steppenwolf for Young Adults.
 She also served as the dramaturg for Court’s Theatre’s The Oedipus Trilogy and Chicago Shakespeare Theater’s digital production of I, Banquo directed by Marti Lyons.
 Gabrielle is a co-founder of the Civic Actor’s Studio, a program of the University of Chicago’s Office of Civic Engagement and an Ensemble member of Sideshow Theatre Company.
 She is a PhD candidate at Northwestern University and the proud mama of two tiny humans.

-2022 Season Subscriptions will be on sale soon!
+2022 Season Subscriptions Now on Sale!

 3759 N. Ravenswood Avenue